Madeleine Blair: Running away

 Madeleine secretly packed her belongings and left Mrs. James' home.
 She hailed a streetcar and rode it to the end of the line, where she aimlessly wandered through a suburb of the city.
-Eventually Madeleine took refuge in a drugstore, where she bought stationary and a stamp and wrote a letter to Mrs. James.
+Eventually Madeleine took refuge in a drugstore, where she bought stationery and a stamp and wrote a letter to Mrs. James.
 As she was leaving the drugstore, Madeleine was propositioned by the owner, who blocked her way out.
 When she lashed out angrily at him, he let her pass.
 She once again hailed a streetcar and this time rode to Union Station, where she bought food and set out to find a room for the night.
 After wandering outside the station Madeleine became frightened and retreated back to the station waiting room, where she subsequently fell asleep.
 She was woken by the Depot Master who, upon learning that she was not waiting for a train and had nowhere to go, took her to a hotel where she could spend the night.

 After her first night alone in St. Louis, Madeleine set out to find work.
 Without connections or knowledge of the city, she had no success, and her money shortly ran out.
 Left alone and hungry in the cold October weather, Madeleine spent the night with a man for shelter who, when asked the next morning, refused to pay her.
 She subsequently took shelter in a department store, where she scavenged food scraps from a garbage bin and wrote two letters, one to Mrs. James and one to her Mother, assuring both that she was alright.
 That night, Madeleine found herself on the streets, where she was propositioned by a black man.
 After vehemently denying him, she created a commotion which drew the attention of another man, who stopped to see if she was hurt.
 When she explained her situation, the driver took Madeleine to a lodging house, where he provided her with a room, food, a bath, and money to buy breakfast the next morning before leaving and promising that they would have lunch together the next day.

 Madeleine remained with this man, who she estimated to be about ten years her senior, for a number of days, and he continued to provide her with food, clothes, and lodging.
 Eventually, he explained to Madeleine that he had previously contracted a venereal disease but that his doctor had cured him.
 He asked Madeleine to sleep with him despite the risk of contracting the disease, and she agreed, feeling indebted after his generosity.
 Madeleine later accompanied her host to Kansas City on a business trip.
 During this time, Madeleine maintained correspondence with both her mother and Mrs. James, who helped hide the reality of her situation from her family.